JMA1911/garch-volatility-forecasting/README.md

 # GARCH Volatility Forecasting

-## MSc Financial Mathematics – Applied Statistics & Probability Coursework (University of Leeds)
+## MSc Financial Mathematics – Applied Statistics & Probability Project (University of Leeds)

 ---

-This repository contains the R implementation and report for my MSc Financial Mathematics Applied Statistics & Probability coursework completed at the University of Leeds.
+This repository contains the R implementation and report for my MSc Financial Mathematics Applied Statistics & Probability project completed at the University of Leeds.

 The project investigates changes in USD–GBP exchange rate volatility surrounding the 2007–08 financial crisis using ARCH/GARCH time-series models.